-Menu item Description Keystone Adjusts a trapezoid distorted image to a 4:3 rectangle.
+Menu item Description Keystone Adjusts a trapezoid distorted image to a 4:3 rectangle, correcting up to a $\pm20^\circ$ tilt.
 P in P Selects the image source (composite or S-Video) for the P in P subscreen.

-Menu item Description Message Specifies whether a black screen, a blue screen, or a user logo displays when the screen is blanked.
+Message Specifies whether no screen, a black screen, a blue screen, or a user logo is displayed when the screen is blanked.
 Prompt Displays a temporary message (computer or video) identifying the image source.
 A/V Mute Displays a blue, black, or user logo screen when the audio/video is turned off.
 BNC Specifies the format for BNC input.
 If the source is computer, select RGB.
 If the source is video, select YcrCb.
 BNC will not display if the optional Video I/F board is not installed.
-DPMS (Power Savings) Turns the lamp power on or off when there is no input source.
+DPMS (Power Savings) Turns the lamp power off when the appropriate DPMS signals are sent from the host computer.
 Reset Returns all Setting menu items to their initial factory defaults.
 Select this item and then press the Enter button to display the confirmation screen.
 Next, select Yes and then press the Enter button to reset the Setting menu.
 If you change your mind, select No and then press the Enter button to clear the confirmation screen without changing any settings.